Quantum Control and General Recursion beyond the Unitary Case: Denotational Semantics

-\begin{restatable}{lemma}{lemdcpoqoperations} $(\tb{QO}(\Hilb_A, \Hilb_{B}),\leq)$ is a pointed dcpo.
-Moreover, the supremeum of a directed subset is given by the pointwise supremum, taken with respect to the Löwner ordering on Hermitian matrices. \end{restatable}
+\begin{restatable}{proposition}{propdcpoqoperations} $(\tb{QO}(\Hilb_A, \Hilb_{B}),\leq)$ is a pointed DCPO.
+Moreover, the supremum of a directed subset is given by the pointwise supremum, taken with respect to the Löwner ordering on Hermitian matrices. \end{restatable}

-\begin{restatable}{lemma}{remtopologicallimitchannel} If $\mathcal{C}$ is the supremum of a directed subset $\{\mathcal{C}_k\}_k$ of $\tb{QO}(\Hilb_A, \Hilb_{B})$, then it is the limit of a sequence of elements in that directed subset, with respect to the Euclidian topology. \end{restatable}